IDSIA/sacred/docs/observers.rst

 ``resource_event`` resp. ``artifact_event`` is fired.
 Finally, once it stops one of the three ``completed_event``, ``interrupted_event``, or ``failed_event`` is fired.
+If the run is only being queued, then instead of all the above only a single ``queued_event`` is fired.

 Start